babinyurii/recan/README.md

 ![hbv_short_names](pictures/short_names.png)

-Here are some examples of recombinations previously described to illustrate how typical breakpoints may look like.
+To illustrate how typical breakpoints may look like, here are shown some examples of  previously described recombinations in the genomes of different viruses.

 Putative recombinations in the of 145000 bp genome of lumpy skin disease virus [4]:

 ![lsdv](pictures/lsdv_rec_sar.png)